s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ## Tailwind/Windi/Unocss
 ✅ [High usage and satisfaction on average](https://2023.stateofcss.com/en-US/css-frameworks/).
 ✅ RSC support.
+✅ Great design tokens that are likely responsible for the success.
+(Although—many other libraries had/have those.
+One can also combine something like Open Props with a more general styling solution.
+Also, whipping up a set of custom tokens actually isn't that difficult.)
+❌ Huge chains of classes result in awful readability.
 ❌ Memorizing non-standard abbreviations for CSS rules seems like a very bad idea.
-❌ Huge chains of classes result in awful readability.

 # Others worth mentioning

 ## Bun

 ⚡ Holy crap, it’s *fast*!
-❌ Buggy/unstable in all ways that I’ve tried it — as a package manager, a runtime and a test runner.
+❌ Buggy/unstable in all ways that I’ve tried it—as a package manager, a runtime and a test runner.
 ❌ Maybe there are different best practices for highly complex native code (I’ve only ever worked on pretty simple things) but if I saw [a TS module like this](https://github.com/oven-sh/bun/blob/main/src/bun.zig) in a project that I work on, I’d sound the alarm.
 (In case you don’t know what I mean: Individual modules generally shouldn’t contain more than a few hundred lines of code, since the code becomes difficult to read/manage otherwise.
 At time of writing, this has 3787 lines.)

 # Closing thoughts